HCelion/scrape_write_function/README.md

 scrape_write(url, 'amazon')
 ```

-It will take a couple of minutes, but unless the TrustPilot website has not changed, the data should be stored on your system.
+It will take a couple of minutes, but unless the TrustPilot website has changed the data should be stored on your system.